 Each key of the regular keyboard, the function keys, and the keypad may be mapped to some function of the map3d.
 Some keyboard keys serve as toggles to change between a mode being on or off, e.g., "n" toggles the display of node markings.
 Others cycle through a set of choices, e.g., "m" runs through a series of display options for the mesh.
-A list of the keyboard keys and their functions is shown in table 1 and table 2 describes the action for each of the function and arrow keys, and table 3 the actions of the keypad keys.
-The keys affect action only in the Geometry Window unless otherwise specified.
+Several lists of the keyboard keys and their functions are shown in Tables 1-4.